Understanding Policy Gradient - a fundamental idea in RL

 But the idea is simple:

-• collect a couple of trajectories by following policy \(\pi)\
+• collect a handful of trajectories by following policy \(\pi\)

 • for each trajectory, generate a reward using function \(R\)

-Once you have enough trajectories, take a mean of their rewards, and ... you will get the expected returned value!
+Once you have enough trajectories, take the mean of their rewards — and that's your expected return!

-Ok, great.
-We now have a way of estimating expected returns.
+Great — we now have a way to estimate expected returns.

 We perform gradient ascent.